juce-framework/JUCE-tutorials/markdown/tutorial_spectrum_analyser.md

+---
+title: Visualise the frequencies of a signal in real time
+---
 # Tutorial: Visualise the frequencies of a signal in real time

 Learn how to display incoming audio data as a spectrum analyser by using the FFT class of the DSP module.
 Understand the benefits of using a windowing function.